 Find Your Flow State

-We're on a mission to bring back mending–delivering to you curated pieces, tools, and pro-tips to ignite your latent mending super powers.
+We're on a mission to make mending seen–delivering to you curated pieces, tools, and pro-tips to ignite your latent mending super powers.
 Check back often for our latest!
+We’re designing more goodness as we speak.

 Stay tuned for conversations with our favorite curious people that are doing things a little bit off-kilter.
 For now, did you know that our little team is 1:1 humans to cats at the moment?
 Introducing Chimichanga, Pico, Zuzu, and Primrose!
 (Plus a special cameo from The Goose, who was vaguely cat-shaped but was very much a dog named after a bird–and perhaps the most curious of them all!)